 Carménère is to Chile as Malbec is to Argentina.
-It’s a grape that was born in France, but never truly found its place there, instead finding fame and fortune in the climate of a South American country.
+While native to France, the red grape variety never enjoyed too much success in its homeland.
+Instead, Carménère found fame and fortune in the climate of a faraway South American country.

 Carménère was born, like a majority of the world’s prominent grapes, in the French wine region of Bordeaux.
-A distant relative of Merlot, Carménère was used as both a blending grape for the region’s famous Bordeaux blend as well as to create its own single varietal wine.
-Like its cousin Malbec, the grape was finicky in the French climate, and it often had a difficult time growing.
-In fact, there would be many vintages where almost no Carménère was harvested at all.
-Following the Phylloxera plague of 1857 that wiped out a majority of Europe’s grapes, Carménère was considered extinct.
+A distant relative of Merlot, Carménère was used as both a blending grape for the region’s famous red wines, as well as to create single varietal wines.
+Like its cousin Malbec, the finicky grape often had a difficult time growing in the French climate.
+Following the Phylloxera plague of 1857, which wiped out the majority of Europe’s vineyards, Carménère was considered extinct.

-However, as luck would have it, just before Phylloxera would hit Europe, a few cuttings of Carménère happened to be imported to Chile, whose wine region was just getting started.
-The vines were planted around the valleys of Santiago and almost immediately began to flourish in the new climate, thanks chiefly to the sparse rainfall and hot days the region received, a contrast to the grape’s French home.
+However, as luck would have it, just before Phylloxera hit Europe, a few cuttings of Carménère were imported to Chile, whose wine industry was just getting started.
+The vines were planted around the valleys of Santiago and almost immediately began to flourish in the new climate, thanks chiefly to the sparse rainfall and hot daytime temperatures of the region.